Mustafa Jassem Al-Shamali: Career

 Shamali started his career at the ministry of finance following the graduation.
-He held different positions at the ministry, including director of the economic cooperation department (1975-1982), director of the ministry's general diwan (1985-1986), the ministry's undersecretary for economic affairs (1986-2006), and director of the ministry's undersecretary (2006-2007).
+He held different positions at the ministry, including director of the economic cooperation department (1975–1982), director of the ministry's general diwan (1985–1986), the ministry's undersecretary for economic affairs (1986–2006), and director of the ministry's undersecretary (2006–2007).

 On 13 December 2011, Shamali was appointed minister of health, but was replaced by Ali Saad Al Obeidi on 14 February 2012.
-Shamali was appointed as finance minister in a cabinet reshuffle in February 2012.
+Shamali was appointed finance minister in a cabinet reshuffle in February 2012.

 On 27 May 2013, Shamali was also appointed acting oil minister to succeed Hani Hussein who resigned from office.
 On 4 August he was appointed oil minister.
 Salem Abdulaziz Al Sabah replaced Shamali as finance minister.
 Shamali was also made deputy prime minister in the same reshuffle.
 In addition, he is chairman of the board of the Kuwait Investment Authority (KIA).

 In January 2014, Ali Al Omair was appointed oil minister and replaced him in the post.